uwfcamp/Project2/Project2/readme.txt

             0. Quit- returns the focus to the main menu.

           5. File transfer- this submenu prompts the user to choose between the following:
-            1. Group Chat- will immediately print the list of current active users to the terminal window. the window will then prompt the user to select one as the destination, followed by a prompt for the filename of the file to opload.
+            1. Send a file- will immediately print the list of current active users to the terminal window. the window will then prompt the user to select one as the destination, followed by a prompt for the filename of the file to opload.
             2. Recieve a file- will notify the user of any files addressed to themself and prompt